zanemountcastle/backup/README.md

 ```
 chmod +x backup.sh
-./backup.sh drive   # Where 'drive' is the name of you external disk
+./backup.sh drive   # Where 'drive' is the name of your external disk
 ```